tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: maybe a Bed in the Main Hall?
 	- TBD: maybe a fireplace in the Main Hall (class = Nook)?
 Or better yet, Alcove as class Nook?
 	- Stone Coffer => no-lid box ?
+	- move test obj into dedicated section; instantiate but don't place